-Update: In addition to cough, fever and shortness of breath, possible symptoms of COVID-19 have been expanded to also include sore throat, weakness, muscle pain, diarrhea, vomiting and/or loss of smell.
+Update: In addition to cough, fever and shortness of breath, possible symptoms of COVID-19 have been expanded to also include sore throat, weakness, muscle pain, diarrhea, vomiting, loss of smell or taste, and chills.

 For your safety and convenience, we are encouraging anyone experiencing flu-like symptoms (cough, shortness of breath and feeling feverish) or who has concerns about their risk of infection with COVID-19 to first take the screening questionnaire prior to scheduling an appointment, walking into a clinic or arriving at a hospital emergency department or COVID-19 specimen collection site.

 To install the app on your mobile device, simply text BETTER to 88408 to have it sent to your phone.

 After completing the screening questionnaire, you may be prompted to start an eVisit.
 Your eVisit submission will be evaluated by a Baylor Scott & White provider who can advise you on appropriate next steps and, if necessary, navigate you to a specimen collection site.
 You will then receive your COVID-19 test results via MyBSWHealth or receive a call from one of our providers with your treatment plan.

 Please do not seek out or drive up to a testing site.
 It is important that you start with the digital screening questionnaire and only take appropriate next steps as recommended by a Baylor Scott & White provider.
 This limits potential exposures for you, members of your community and healthcare workers.

 According to the CDC, reported illnesses have ranged from mild symptoms to severe illness and death for confirmed COVID-19 cases.
 Symptoms typically appear within 2-14 days after exposure.